-Law is a profession which would have an entire scale regarding salary levels.
+Law is a profession that would have an entire scale regarding salary levels.
 It offers a plethora of different specializations and jobs in the profession.
 India, as a country itself, has a fluctuating market with respect to jobs.
 Certain jobs are prone to saturation, such as certain departments in the Information Technology industry.
 Demand in employment, of course, increases where there is less workforce.

 It would not be immoral or illogical for one to require their job or their field of profession to be well-paying.
 In fact, the incentive would drive one further to work well.
-The Indian demography in the legal profession would purport about ten to twenty lakh advocates, about a thousand law schools and approximately five to ten lakh law students around the country.
+The Indian demography in the legal profession would purport about ten to twenty lakh advocates, about a thousand law schools, and approximately five to ten lakh law students around the country.
 Keep in mind that most of these law students would be hunting for jobs after graduation.

-It is by the penultimate or final years of a law students life that they choose career-specific choice in subjects.
+It is by the penultimate or final years of a law student’s life that they choose career-specific choice in subjects.
 These choices will determine the kind of job they would pursue.
 Not all would be well-paying jobs or fields of profession, but here is the list of top 6 Highest Paying Fields of Law:

 1. Law Firms/Corporate Counsel

-Of course, law firms would come in this list.
+Of course, law firms would come to this list.
 Would it top this list is a question that would involve too many other factors?
 Law firms, in India and abroad, are mostly set up as a limited liability partnership or sole proprietorship, and it would be common to see firms suffixed with “LLP.”
 The top firms such as Shardul Amarchand Mangaldas, Cyril Amarchand Mangaldas, Khaitan & Co., Nishith Desai Associates, etc. recruit graduates almost every year.
 The starting salary package they offer would be, on average, around twelve to fourteen lakhs per annum for a law graduate.
 Remuneration levels would be defined by a scale or gradation depending on the designation provided to the lawyer.

 2. Litigation/Trial Advocates